Barbadian nationality law

+Nationality law of Barbados is based on the principle of jus sanguinis.
+Barbadian citizenship may be acquired by descent or through naturalization.
+Barbadian law permits dual citizenship.
+A Barbadian national is eligible for more ease with Freedom of Movement in the Caribbean Community-bloc, and therefore may be entitled to the similar rights as other CARICOM citizens.

 Barbadian nationality law is regulated by 1966 Constitution of Barbados, as amended; the Barbados Citizenship Act, as amended; and various British Nationality laws.
 These laws determine who is, or is eligible to be, a national of Barbados.
 Barbadian nationality is typically obtained under the rules of jus sanguinis, i.e. by birth to a father or in some cases, a mother, with Barbadian nationality.
 It can also be granted to persons with an affiliation to the country, or to a permanent resident who has lived in the country for a given period of time through naturalisation.
 There is currently no program in Barbados for citizenship by investment, though they do have a special work visa program.
 Nationality establishes one's international identity as a member of a sovereign nation.
 Though it is not synonymous with citizenship, rights granted under domestic law for domestic purposes, the United Kingdom, and thus the Commonwealth, has traditionally used the words interchangeably.